JesperDramsch/phd-thesis/unsupervised-geological-image-segmentation/index.rst

 Modern Neural Networks (NN) can segment images exceptionally well (Ronneberger, Fischer, and Brox 2015b).
-Modarres et al. (2017) investigated the application of NNs to SEM images.
+Modarres et al. (2017) investigated the application of neural networks to SEM images.
 However, as with most applications in Geoscience and supervised learning, we would have to label a significant amount of images by hand to assure quality or automatically with subpar methods to train the network adequately.
 This